OhGreat/Deep_Dream/README.md

 </div>
 <br/><br/>
 <ul>
-  <li> These examples on the other hand, are created with deeper layers and more steps per octave.
-In general, we can observe that the images get a deeper modification, with new structures appearing in the image.
+  <li> The following examples on the other hand, were created with deeper layers and more steps per octave.
+In general, we can observe that the images got a deeper modification, with new shapes and structures appearing in the image.
   </li>
 </ul>